Eyevinn/channel-engine/README.md

 ### Upgrading from 3.4.x to >= 4.0.0

-Support for HLS-CMAF and the handling audio and video segments of different durations was added to v4 and this means that it is not possible to mix muxed TS with demuxed CMAF.
+Support for HLS-CMAF and handling audio and video segments of different durations was added to v4 and this means that it is not possible to mix muxed TS with demuxed CMAF.

 ### Upgrading from 3.3.x to >= 3.4.x